arash-mazidi/StudentAPI/README.md

 5- Display one student

 ## How to configure StudentAPI?
 In order to configure the StudentAPI, you need to edit application.properties file and enter your url, username, and password.
-In addition, you should have MySQL Workbench in your system.
+In addition, you should have MySQL Workbench in your system and create a database with name "student".
+Then, run the API in Eclipse.

 ## How to use StudentAPI?
-First, you should run the API.
+First, you should run the API in an IDE like Eclipse.
 Then, you can send your request using other tools such as Postman.